 ORIGINALLY PUBLISHED January 17, 2012, featured on BlogHer Food

 So Paula Deen has type II diabetes.
 Big deal.
 So do 34.2 million other Americans last time the Centers for Disease Control and Prevention checked.
-And contrary to what certain media outlets are writing – it’s not about the butter.
+And contrary to what certain media outlets are writing, it’s not all about the butter.

 It’s one thing for the Huffington Post to publish reckless blanket statements about diabetes being a “major consequence of heavy eating”.
 But the Detroit Free Press?
 Shame on the editor for allowing a reference that insinuates Deen’s diabetes is a result of “high-fat, deep-fried food”.
 While perhaps an innocent, uninformed quip on the news, from a science and journalism perspective the comment is reckless and irresponsible.
 Fried food is the tip of the iceberg.

 Fat is not bad for us.
 Being fat is bad for us.
-Yes, a person can reach obesity status by consuming too much fat, and this can lead to diabetes.
-But the epidemic is so much more complex than just “too much fried chicken, y’all.”
+Yes, a person can reach obesity status by consuming too much fat.
+And this can certainly lead to diabetes and hypertension.
+But the diabetes epidemic is so much more complex than just “too much fried chicken, y’all.”

 Permission to Eat Butter

 Now on the topic of that butter.
-Our bodies need fat - of the healthy variety - as part of a balanced diet.
-Pastured, organic butter is one of the healthiest fats you can eat.
-Origins aside, I would choose conventional butter any day over hydrogenated vegetable oils.
+Our bodies do need fat - of the healthy variety - as part of a balanced diet.
+Pastured, organic butter isn't the worst fat you can eat.
+And farming practices aside, I would choose conventional butter any day over hydrogenated or processed vegetable oils.

 So if we're going to blame Deen, we may as well take Winnie the Pooh down with her.
-After all, he's not exactly svelte and always has his hands in the honey pot.
-Also, when was the last time we saw him take a bounce around The Hundred Acre Wood with Tigger?
+After all, he's not exactly svelte.
+And always has his hands in the honey pot.
+Also, when was the last time we saw him take a good thirty-minute bounce around The Hundred Acre Wood with Tigger?